Ventto/mons/README.md

 $ mons -e right
 ```

-You want to display the second one only:
+You want to only display the second one:

 ```
-$ docilemons -s
+$ mons -s
 ```

 ## Three monitors